 Not everybody is lucky enough to have a getaway without kids or without having to check in at the office over the weekend.
-If you’re looking for a Pacific Northwest family vacation that allows you to work and spend time with your family and an opportunity to stay in touch with work, Meridian, Idaho, has all fronts covered.
+If you’re looking for a Pacific Northwest kid-friendly vacation that allows you to work and spend time with your family and an opportunity to stay in touch with work, Meridian, Idaho, has all fronts covered.

 While this may not be a cheap weekend getaway, it can still be one of the best weekend getaways in Idaho.
 Meridian is known as the second-largest city in Idaho (after Boise).
 Here, you’ll find some excellent water parks and kids’ activities that will have them excited.

 The family can focus on the Roaring Springs Water Park and Wahooz Family Fun Zone.
 There are also children’s museums in case of inclement weather or the Boise River Greenbelt for the adventurous clan.

 - Courtyard by Marriott Boise West/Meridian is decked out with southwestern decor and the facilities you need to work from home while maintaining the appropriate holiday vibe after stepping away from the desk.
 Rates start from around $189 per night.

 - Hampton Inn & Suites Boise-Meridian: Lavish, luxe, and worth all of the big bucks.
 Possesses the ideal business luxury environment.
 Rates start from around $200 per night